 The two-storey entrance block stood facing the road at the north.

 To the rear, four wings radiated from the central octagonal hub.
+Broadly speaking, males were housed at the west side of the workhouses and females at the east.

 A separate detached block lay to the south-west of the main building.